 About the Artist

 Throughout his career, R.L.
-Wogrin has been a creative force.
+Wogrin was a creative force.
 He designed influential ads as a founding partner in one of Denver's most acclaimed advertising agencies.
 As an Architectural Artist he illustrated the face of many iconic mid-century modern architectural gems.
 He also sharpened the skills of his students while teaching at the Colorado Art Institute.
 Wogrin made an impact in all his endeavors, so it was no surprise that he made a similar splash when he pursued the fine arts, capturing landscapes of the scenic American West.

 Wogrin first gained attention in 1980 when he began a series of paintings depicting all 54 of Colorado's famous 14,000-foot peaks.
 This collection garnered much attention as the George Phippen Memorial Museum acquired one piece and the Forbes Magazine Collection purchased three of the "Fourteener" painting from the “Sangre de Christo” range for their permanent art collection.

-Born in Denver, he has lived in and near the Rocky Mountains his entire life.
+Born in Denver, he lived in and near the Rocky Mountains his entire life.
 In his youth, he spent much time in his family's mountain cabin and began a lifelong love affair with the beauty and splendor of the Rockies.
 Wogrin earned a Bachelor of Fine Arts degree from the University of Denver in 1949.